tradingstrategy-ai/docs/source/glossary.rst

     Lending pool

-        In :term:`decentralised finance:`, a lending pool is a pool of a single asset in a :term:`lending protocol`.
+        In :term:`decentralised finance`, a lending pool is a pool of a single asset in a :term:`lending protocol`.

         Sometimes a lending pool is also called *reserve* (Aave v3).